 We all know there are other secrets that need trust and caring.
 Domestic violence, sexual assault, and drug abuse are all serious issues facing every community, every demographic.
 Nïngtam's starting point is the experience of sexual orientation and gender expression, as relevant to Tibetans.
 The unhappiness of even a single person can affect us all, just as one person with a peaceful mind and heart is capable of great change.

 A teacher once told me, when we try and listen to someone sharing their personal story, we can acknowledge not having firsthand experience with their specific suffering, their particular pain.
 But we each have something we can draw upon, from our own experiences.
 Whether as a woman, as an immigrant or refugee, as someone who has experienced abuse.
 We may not know one particular experience, but all of us know something about pain, as well as the desire for happiness.

 And it is from this place we can listen, and learn.

 Nïngtam's author is Tenzin Mingyur Paldron, a Tibetan PhD candidate in the Rhetoric Department at the University of California, Berkeley.
-Born in India and raised in the United States, Mingyur spent the first 25 years of his life using the མོ་ (she) pronoun, and now uses the ཁོ་ (he) pronoun.
-He is the fortunate recipient of numerous fellowships and awards, including the Dolores Zohrab Liebmann Fellowship, the Eugene Cota-Robles Fellowship, and the Dalai Lama Trust Scholarship.
+Born in India and raised in the United States, Tenzin spent the first 25 years of his life using the མོ་ (she) pronoun, and now uses the ཁོ་ (he) pronoun.
+His learning and research have been generously supported by a number of awards including the Dolores Zohrab Liebmann Fellowship, the Eugene Cota-Robles Fellowship, and the Magistretti Fellowship in Asian Languages, Cultures, History, and Society.
+In 2011 he was part of the inaugural cohort of Tibetan graduate students to receive the Dalai Lama Trust Scholarship.